walkerchi/ETHz-DL/README.md

 First, make sure that you satisfy all prerequisites in Section *Prerequisites*.

+The pruned models can be downloaded at https://polybox.ethz.ch/index.php/s/1N8tNyRPRlRZDAq .

 ### Table 1

 *you could also change the device setting to `cuda:0` and increase the `batch_size` in the corresponding .toml file to accelerate the evalutation*

 The result will be printed in the console and also in the corresponding log file.